-- Increase in production throughput; and - Increase in reserves
+- · Increase in production throughput; and - Increase in reserves

-During January and February, the company undertook a series of internal analyses of the effect of potential increases to annual mine production and increases in total reserves.
+During January and February, the Company undertook a series of internal analyses of the effect of potential increases to annual mine production and increases in total reserves.
 The analysis included the possible effect of various increases in underground mining rate and the potential upgrading of the existing Main Quartz Vein (MQV) inferred resources.
-From the internal analyses and assumed operating and capital costs it was concluded that the company should focus on an objective of a significant increase in mine throughput and an increase in overall ore.
+From the internal analyses and assumed operating and capital costs it was concluded that the Company should focus on an objective of a significant increase in mine throughput and an increase in overall ore.
+The overall price outlook for zinc and lead remains positive.